What is the Best Circular Saw For Beginners? (2023)

 If you buy something through our posts, we may get a small commission.
 Read more here.

 Circular saws make tackling jobs like deck building a lot easier, so it’s only natural that newbies today are learning how to use them.
-However, the sea of options for this tool can lead them to buy models with far too advanced features with a steep learning curve.
+But with so many options out there, it’s easy to end up with a model that has more advanced features than you really need.

 Premium Option